 The returnable section of the manned PTK NP will be a cone-shape similar to the Soyuz, and may land under parachutes, and/or with rocket assistance.
 It may be re-usable for future flights, for up to 10 missions over its 15-year lifespan.
 The PTK NP will use environmentally-friendly propellants (kerosene fuel and liquid oxygen oxidizer for the rocket’s first stage; liquid hydrogen/liquid oxygen for the second).

 The PTK NP was to be launched on the new Rus-M launcher, to be produced by the Samara Space Center, who came up with the preliminary design in 2010.
-The launcher was to replace the Soyuz-FG rocket, but was cancelled in October 2011 due to cost.
+The launcher was to replace the Soyuz-FG rocket, but was canceled in October 2011 due to cost.
+It is now planned to use the Angara-A5V and Angara-A5P heavy launchers.

 - ACTS illustration (78 KB), Perspectives of European Re-entry Programmes